viktornar/premium-calculator/README.md

 The source code have compatibility with version 1.8 of java.
 I have used java 11 but everything should run on java 1.8 as well.

 Be aware that I have used lombok so you need to enable annotation preprocessor and also install lombok plugin in your IDE.
 The reason why I decided to use lombok - the less code and the less boilerplate the better code maintainability.

+If you are lazy and do not want to build application you can use [demo](https://learncurve-dev.ey.r.appspot.com/) application deployed to GAE.

 # Structure